kubernetes/enhancements/keps/sig-storage/1847-autoremove-statefulset-pvcs/README.md

 be set to `false` which ensures that PVC deletion happens only after the StatefulSet is deleted.
 This chain of ownership ensures that Pod deletion occurs before the PVCs are deleted.

-`Retain` `PersistentVolumeClaimReclaimPolicy` will ensure the current behaviour - no PVC deletion is performed as part of StatefulSet controller.
+`Retain` `PersistentVolumeClaimDeletePolicy` will ensure the current behaviour - no PVC deletion is performed as part of StatefulSet controller.

-In alpha release we intend to keep the `PersistentVolumeClaimReclaimPolicy` immutable after creation.
+In alpha release we intend to keep the `PersistentVolumeClaimDeletePolicy` immutable after creation.
 Based on user feedback we will consider making this field mutable in future releases.

 ## Cluster role change for statefulset controller